For efficiency and fairness to artists, organisers and participants, we must respect all timetables.

 Do not leave any valuable item in your bags or clothes when you put them down to dance.
 Moreover, try to personalise them.

 The festival site is not designed for the particular needs of children.
 We therefore ask that all children under 12 should be accompanied by an adult at all times.
 Children under 18 remain the responsibility of their parents who will be expected to introduce them to the responsibilities of group living and to ensure that they respect the code of conduct of the Bal de l’Europe.
-They may, if they wish, join the Association.

 First Aid Booth